-Yema Khalif, the founder of YEMA, grew up in Kibera slums (the largest slum in Africa) in Nairobi Kenya.
+Yema Khalif, the co-founder of YEMA, grew up in Kibera slums (the largest slum in Africa) in Nairobi Kenya.
 He knows what it is like to live without clean running water, good schools and job opportunities, much less TV or online shopping.
 Born in a family of 8, his parents could barely afford school fees, so Yema had to drop out of high school on several occasions even though he was getting good grades.
 After struggling to graduate from high school, he was stuck in the slum with no money to go to college, no job and no opportunities to make something of himself.

 Six years later, Yema was given a chance to come to the US to study Communications and Media at Dominican University of California through Road to Freedom scholarships, an organization that empowers and educates children living in extreme poverty.